-Eleven-acre private garden in Regent’s Park, originally home to the pioneering Bedford College for Women.
-The grounds are laid out in an informal woodland style, with expanses of lawn surrounding ivy-covered buildings.
-A variety of trees and shrubs includes a mature plane designated a ‘Great Tree of London’.
-A ‘secret garden’ tucked away behind high hedges features roses, seating, a pond and tree ferns.
-The university campus occupies the site of South Villa one of the original Regent’s Park villas from the early 1800s.
-New buildings, designed by architect Basil Champneys, were opened by Queen Mary in 1913.
+Regent’s University London boasts an 11-acre private garden in Regent’s Park, originally home to the pioneering Bedford College for Women.
+The grounds have an informal woodland style, with expanses of lawn surrounding ivy-covered buildings.
+There are a variety of trees and shrubs including a mature plane, designated a ‘Great Tree of London’.
+There is also a secret garden tucked away behind high hedges featuring roses, seating, a pond and tree ferns.
+The university campus occupies the site of South Villa – one of the original Regent’s Park villas from the early 1800s.
+Queen Mary opened new buildings in 1913 which had been designed by architect Basil Champneys.